openwebdocs/owd-website/pages/content/posts/css-containment.md

 Containment improves rendering performance by isolating sections of content for delayed layout and rendering.
 Container queries, also defined in the CSS containment specification, enable targeting styles based on a container's size or style features.

-We created a new [CSS containment module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Containment) landing page.
+We created a new [CSS containment module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Containment) landing page and guides.
 The module landing page includes a reference with links to all the properties, at-rules and descriptors, CSS functions, events, interfaces defined in the CSS containment specification, and guides.
-All of these references were reviewed and updated as necessary.
+All these references were reviewed and updated as necessary.

 The larger component of this project included updating the existing containment guides and creating new ones.
 We also created a new guide.